Welbeck Abbey State Room Tours

 Can I drive directly to Welbeck Abbey?

 Please do not drive directly to Welbeck Abbey.
 Visitors are asked to park in the main car park by The Harley Gallery and proceed to the Abbey by coach.
-The coach journey includes information from your guide to introduce the tour, and to discuss the Victorian buildings that you will see on your way to the Abbey.
+This will take you through the Victorian Welbeck Village built by the Fifth Duke of Portland in the 1860’s.

 Why is the house only open for a few days during the summer?